J. J. Yeley: 2020–present

-In 2022, Yeley attempted to race the 2022 Daytona 500 driving the No. 55 for MBM Motorsports with sponsorship from HEX.com, but failed to qualify.
+In 2022, Yeley attempted to race the 2022 Daytona 500 driving the No. 55 for MBM Motorsports with sponsorship from HEX.com but failed to qualify.
 Instead, he would attempt the entire 2022 Xfinity Series season driving the No. 66 full-time for MBM.
 He managed to qualify the No. 55 for MBM at Talladega.
 He had also made numerous starts for the No. 15 for Rick Ware Racing.
 He achieved his first Top 10 finish for MBM, finishing eighth at Portland.
 He ran the No. 13 at Nashville and DNQed the No. 66 at Road America and IRC.
 At Michigan, Yeley triggered a massive pileup on lap 25 that took Austin Cindric and Kyle Busch out of contention.
 Yeley drove the Rick Ware Racing No. 51 at the Charlotte Roval race as a substitute for Cody Ware, who broke his ankle in a crash at Texas.
+On April 23, 2023, filling in for the suspended Ware, Yeley finished eleventh at Talladega Superspeedway, his best finish since the 2013 Daytona 500.
+Later in the season at Atlanta, Yeley finished seventh in the rain-shortened Quaker State 400, recording his first top-ten finish since the aforementioned 2013 Daytona 500.

+In January 2024, Yeley announced that he would not be returning to RWR for 2024 and instead intended to find a full-time ride in the Xfinity Series, although nothing came to fruition.
+He did however receive a late call to attempt to qualify the No. 44 Chevrolet for NY Racing Team in the 2024 Daytona 500 after Greg Biffle, who was rumored to drive the car, announced he would not run the No. 44 due to "unfulfilled contract obligations" from 2022.
+Yeley ultimately failed to make the race after finishing sixteenth in Duel 1 of the 2024 Bluegreen Vacations Duels.
+Yeley would return to the team at Las Vegas, finishing 34th, and at Charlotte, finishing last in the 40 car field after having steering issues.
+At the Summer Atlanta race, Yeley would put up a solid race and finish on the lead lap with a season-best 23rd-place run.